Optimal model averaging forecasting in high-dimensional survival analysis: Empirical study

-{$\underline{\overline{\sl Figure~ 2~ about~ here}}$} In this section, we applied the proposed method to the mantle cell lymphoma (MCL) microarray data, which is available from the web site http://llmpp.nih.gov/MCL.
-These data have been studied by Rosenwald et al. (2003).
-The primary goal of this study was to identify genes that have significant influence on patients' survival risk.
+In this section, we applied the proposed method to the mantle cell lymphoma (MCL) microarray data, which is available from the web site http:// llmpp.nih.gov/MCL.
+The primary goal of this study was to identify genes that have significant influence on patients' survival or health risk and assess the prediction performance of the proposed model averaging procedure.
 Among $101$ untreated patients with no history of previous lymphoma, $92$ were classified as having MCL based on the morphologic and immunophenotypic criteria.
-The data include the expression values of 6312 genes for each patient.
-During the follow-up, $64$ patients died of MCL and the other 28 patients were censored.
-Here, the sample size $n=92$, the number of predictors $p=6312$ and the censoring rate is $36\%$.
+The data includes the expression values of 6312 genes for each patient.
+During the follow-up, $64$ patients died of MCL and the other 28 patients were survival.
+Here, the sample size is $n=92$, the number of predictors is $p = 6312$ and the censoring rate is $36\%$.

-We applied the proposed FMV independence screening procedure to the censored MCL data and took the first $4\lceil\frac{n}{\log(n)}\rceil=80$ ranked genes as active predictors.
 Suppose that the survival time $T$ follows the AFT model considered in our simulations.
-Then, we set $K=10$ to yield a class of 10 candidate models, each with 8 genes.
+We applied the proposed BJS independence screening procedure to the survival MCL data and took the first $3\lceil\frac{n}{\log(n)}\rceil=60$ ranked genes as active predictors.
+Then, we set $K=6$ to yield a class of 6 candidate models, each with 10 genes for MAIC, MBIC, MCV1 and MCV2.
+MCV3 selects the optimal $K$ from the considered number $K = 1, 2, 3, 6, 10, 15, 20$ to conduct model averaging prediction.

-To evaluate the prediction performance of various methods, we randomly selected 50 observations for model fitting, and used the rest of the data as the testing set.
-Let $A=\{i: \mbox{observation} \; i \; \mbox{belongs to the testing set}\}$.
-We used the weighted averaged squared prediction errors (WASPE)
+To evaluate the forecasting performance of various methods, we adopt bootstrap strategy and let $A=\{i: \mbox{observation} \; i \; \mbox{is resampled}\}$ as the index set of observations resampled and ${N}_i$ denotes the resampled number of $i$.
+We used the averaged squared forecasting errors (ASPE)

-as the prediction performance measure for each method.
+as the forecasting performance measure for each method.
 We calculated the ASPE from the estimation results by applying the proposed optimal weight selection method to the obtained candidate models based on the randomly selected subset.
-We also calculated the ASPEs by using MCV1, MCV2, MAIC, MBIC, Glasso, SCAD, MCP and LASSO as described in Section 5.
-Figure 3 shows the boxplots of ASPE values obtained from these methods based on 200 replications.
-The prediction results demonstrate the superior performance of the proposed two-step model averaging method over the classical weight selection methods and the penalized variable selection methods for the MCL data.
+We also calculated the ASPEs by using MCV, SCAD, MCP and LASSO as described in Section 5.
+Figure 2 shows the boxplots of ASPE values obtained from these methods based on 200 replications.
+The forecasting results demonstrate the superior performance of the proposed model averaging method over the classical weight selection methods and the penalized variable selection methods for the MCL data.